npm package discovery and stats viewer.

 "suspense": false,

-"auto_invalidate": false
+"auto_invalidate": false,

 }

-| Field | Required | Default | Description | |---|---|---|---| | input_openapi | ✅ | — | Path to OpenAPI 3.1 spec (JSON or YAML) | | output | ✅ | — | Directory to write generated files (same as openapi-gen output) | | stale_time | — | 0 | staleTime in ms applied to all useQuery hooks | | gc_time | — | 300000 | gcTime in ms applied to all useQuery hooks | | suspense | — | false | When true, generates a useSuspense* variant alongside every query hook | | auto_invalidate | — | false | When true, mutation hooks auto-invalidate related queries on success | | overrides | — | — | Per-resource cache timing (see Per-resource cache timing) |
+| Field | Required | Default | Description | |---|---|---|---| | input_openapi | Yes | n/a | OpenAPI 3.x spec (JSON or YAML) | | output | Yes | n/a | Directory to write generated files (same as openapi-zod-ts output) | | stale_time | No | 0 | staleTime in ms applied to all useQuery hooks | | gc_time | No | 300000 | gcTime in ms applied to all useQuery hooks | | suspense | No | false | When true, generates a useSuspense* variant alongside every query hook | | auto_invalidate | No | false | When true, mutation hooks auto-invalidate related queries on success | | infinite_query | No | 'auto' | boolean \| 'auto'.
+Generates a useXxxInfinite hook for paginated list operations. 'auto' detects paginated GETs; true forces generation, false disables it | | overrides | No | none | Per-resource cache timing (see Per-resource cache timing) |

 Generate

-npx openapi-gen
+npx openapi-zod-ts

 npx openapi-react-query